edgeimpulse/expert-projects/experiments-getting-started.md

 Now it's time to create your Edge Impulse project.
 Head over to [Edge Impulse](https://studio.edgeimpulse.com/), log in, and create your new project.

-Edge Impulse offers experiments to all users, with the community tier allowing up to three simultaneous experiments.
-Users on the Professional Plan and Enterprise tiers enjoy unlimited access to experiments.
-You can explore all the platform’s advanced features by signing up for an [Enterprise Trial](https://studio.edgeimpulse.com/trial-signup).
+Edge Impulse offers Experiments to all users, with the Community tier allowing up to three simultaneous Experiments.
+Users on the Professional Plan and Enterprise tiers enjoy unlimited access to Experiments.
+You can explore all the platform's advanced features by signing up for an [Enterprise Trial](https://studio.edgeimpulse.com/trial-signup).

 ![Create Edge Impulse Project Dashboard](.gitbook/assets/experiments-getting-started/edge-impulse-project-dashboard.jpg "Create Edge Impulse Project Dashboard")